Complexlity/multimedia-app/src/writeup.md

 2. Create a search bar with a descriptive label and placeholder next to the delete component button.

-3. Style the search bar to look similar to the other buttons (background, text color, paadding), and use the style on the component
+3. Style the search bar to look similar to the other buttons (background, text color, padding), and use the style on the component

 ```jsx
 <div style={style.search}>